ElTimuro/bs-extension/Readme.md

 3. Go to chrome://extensions/ and activate developer mode

-4. Use "LOAD UNPACKED" to load the extension
+4. Use "LOAD UNPACKED" to load the dist folder

 ## Get the latest dictionary for Bullshit.js